kr3cj/dotfiles/home/README.md

 Skipping reinstall of brew cask "virtualbox" (known issues with non-root installs at time of coding).

-Updating atom editor plugins.
-Package Updates Available (0)
-└── (empty)

 Updating gems...
 Updating rubygems-update

 Skipping reinstall of brew cask "virtualbox" (known issues with non-root installs at time of coding).

-Updating atom editor plugins.
-Package Updates Available (0)
-└── (empty)

 Updating gems...
 Updating rubygems-update

 Skipping reinstall of brew cask "virtualbox" (known issues with non-root installs at time of coding).

-Updating atom editor plugins.
-Package Updates Available (0)
-└── (empty)

 Updating gems...
 Updating rubygems-update

 Skipping reinstall of brew cask "virtualbox" (known issues with non-root installs at time of coding).

-Updating atom editor plugins.
-Package Updates Available (0)
-└── (empty)

-Updating gems...
-Updating rubygems-update

-Skipping reinstall of brew cask "virtualbox" (known issues with non-root installs at time of coding).

-Updating atom editor plugins.
-Package Updates Available (0)
-└── (empty)

-Updating gems...
-Updating rubygems-update

-Skipping reinstall of brew cask "virtualbox" (known issues with non-root installs at time of coding).

-Updating atom editor plugins.
-Package Updates Available (0)
-└── (empty)

-Updating gems...
-Updating rubygems-update

-Skipping reinstall of brew cask "virtualbox" (known issues with non-root installs at time of coding).

-Updating atom editor plugins.
-Package Updates Available (0)
-└── (empty)

-Updating gems...
-Updating rubygems-update

-Skipping reinstall of brew cask "virtualbox" (known issues with non-root installs at time of coding).

-Updating atom editor plugins.
-Package Updates Available (0)
-└── (empty)

-Updating gems...
-Updating rubygems-update

-Skipping reinstall of brew cask "virtualbox" (known issues with non-root installs at time of coding).

-Updating atom editor plugins.
-Package Updates Available (0)
-└── (empty)

-Updating gems...
-Updating rubygems-update
 ...

 Updating installed gems